opencv/opencv/modules/contrib/doc/facerec/facerec_api.rst

 ..
 Sample code::

-   * : An example using the FaceRecognizer class can be found at opencv_source_code/samples/cpp/facerec_demo.cpp
+   * An example using the FaceRecognizer class can be found at opencv_source_code/samples/cpp/facerec_demo.cpp

-   * : PYTHON :  An example using the FaceRecognizer class can be found at opencv_source_code/samples/python2/facerec_demo.py
+   * (Python)  An example using the FaceRecognizer class can be found at opencv_source_code/samples/python2/facerec_demo.py

 FaceRecognizer
 --------------